ParallelMaths/parallel/pages/7-06-pie-charts.md

 ## 3. Speedreading

 ::: problem id=3_1 marks=1
-__3.1__ According to this video from the Quirkology YouTube channel, what was your reading speed (if you were able to keep up with the video)?
+__3.1__ According to this video from the Quirkology YouTube channel, what was your reading speed (if you were able to keep up with the video right to the end)?

 * [ ] 100 words/minute
 * [ ] 200 words/minute